What the BRIEF-2 Measures — and What It Doesn't

 BRIEF-2 · Emotional Control Primary · ED Context

 The BRIEF-2 was completed by [Student]'s parent/caregiver and classroom teacher.
-Ratings reflected significant elevation on the Behavior Regulation Index (BRI; Parent T=[##]; Teacher T=[##]), driven primarily by Emotional Control (Parent T=[##]; Teacher T=[##]) and Shift (Parent T=[##]; Teacher T=[##]).
-The Metacognition Index (MI) was within average limits for both informants (Parent T=[##]; Teacher T=[##]), indicating that [Student]'s primary executive functioning challenge involves regulating emotional responses rather than a global EF deficit.
+Ratings reflected significant elevation on the Emotion Regulation Index (ERI; Parent T=[##]; Teacher T=[##]), driven primarily by Emotional Control (Parent T=[##]; Teacher T=[##]) and Shift (Parent T=[##]; Teacher T=[##]).
+The Cognitive Regulation Index (CRI) was within typical limits for both informants (Parent T=[##]; Teacher T=[##]), indicating that [Student]'s primary executive functioning challenge involves regulating emotional responses rather than a global EF deficit.
 Specifically, [his/her/their] parent and teacher both described difficulty modulating emotional reactions — [describe: e.g., emotional responses that are disproportionate to the situation, difficulty recovering after frustration, prolonged emotional reactions that interfere with returning to learning].
-This pattern — elevated Emotional Control and Shift with average MI scales — is more consistent with emotional dysregulation as the primary driver of [Student]'s behavioral difficulties than with a global executive functioning impairment.
+This pattern — elevated Emotional Control and Shift with typical CRI scales — is more consistent with emotional dysregulation as the primary driver of [Student]'s behavioral difficulties than with a global executive functioning impairment.
 These findings are educationally significant and corroborate [the anxiety / depression / emotional dysregulation] concerns documented across this evaluation.

 Divergent Cognitive / BRIEF-2 Finding — FIE Language